nevermined-io/docs-legacy/docs/architecture/integrations/filecoin/filecoin-storage.md

 ### Architecture

-The Nevermined architecture is evolved with the following modifications:
+The Nevermined architecture is evolved to integrate [Powergate](https://docs.filecoin.io/build/powergate/) as gateway for supporting Filecoin data store.
+That integration requires the following modifications:

 #### SDKs